-A commonly heard one, 现在 xiànzài (now) is “yi seh”, which is pronounced like yee-zay.
+Another commonly heard one, 现在 xiànzài (now) is “yi seh”, which is pronounced like yee-zay.

 Telling the Time

-If you want to talk about specific times, you can start with “ji di zong”, which means what time is it (几点了 Jǐ diǎnle? or Literally 几点钟 jǐ diǎn zhōng if you compare to Mandarin)?
+Additionally, if you want to talk about specific times, you can start with “ji di zong”, which means what time is it (几点了 Jǐ diǎnle? or Literally 几点钟 jǐ diǎn zhōng if you compare to Mandarin)?

 1 o’clock ( 一点钟 Yīdiǎn zhōng) translates to “yi di zong”.
 8:40 (八点四十分钟 Bā diǎn sìshí fēnzhōng) would be “ba di si suh fen zong”.